-It is a new approach for booking safaris, illustrated in this booking diagram.
+It is a new approach for booking safaris, compared in the diagrams below:

 1. I communicate, on your behalf, with international tour operators and ground operators (guides, lodges and transport on the ground in Africa) - often leading to considerable cost-savings, better value for money and most certainly a more fabulous safari experience.

 4. Together, we discuss all the safari choices BEFORE I present an itinerary based on your input.
-This is important; others may present itineraries with limited (if any) options but I provide you with all the relevant options and THEN we design an itinerary based on your decisions!
+This is important; as shown in the 2nd diagram others provide itineraries with limited (if any) options but I provide you with all the relevant options and THEN we design an itinerary based on your decisions!

 5. Mine is a very unique arrangement that requires in-depth knowledge of the safari business in East Africa.
 I was born in Africa and my family still lives there.
-10+ years of research for my safari planning books have afforded me intimate and unmatched knowledge of the parks, lodges, camps, airlines and ground operators.
+12+ years of research for my safari clients have afforded me intimate and unmatched knowledge of the parks, lodges, camps, airlines and ground operators.
 I put all this knowledge and my personal relationships to work for you.

 6. I do not charge any upfront fees like many travel planners!
 Why should you pay somebody before knowing if that person can deliver the safari you want?

 It’s amazing what you can accomplish…with the right accomplice…(me)!